Minimax Strikes Back: Introduction

 \section{Introduction}

-Monte Carlo Tree Search (MCTS) \cite{Coulom2006,Kocsis2006,BrownePWLCRTPSC2012} and its refinements \cite{cazenave2015grave,CazenavePPAF16,silver2016mastering} are the current state of the art in complete information games search algorithms.
+Monte Carlo Tree Search (MCTS) \citep{Coulom2006,Kocsis2006,BrownePWLCRTPSC2012} and its refinements \citep{cazenave2015grave,CazenavePPAF16,silver2016mastering} are the current state of the art in complete information games search algorithms.
 Historically, at the root of MCTS were random and noisy playouts.
 Many such playouts were necessary to accurately evaluate a state.
-Since AlphaGo \cite{silver2016mastering} and Alpha Zero \cite{silver2018general} it is not the case anymore.
-Strong policies and evaluations are now provided by neural networks that are trained with Reinforcement Learning.
-In AlphaGo and its descendants the policy is used as a prior in the PUCT bandit to explore first the most promising moves advised by the neural network policy and the evaluations replace the playouts.
-In this paper we advocate that when strong evaluation functions, as those provided by self trained neural networks, are available, MCTS might not be the best algorithm anymore.
-Minimax algorithms are serious challengers when equipped with a strong evaluation function.
-In this article, we make a comparison between MCTS and a variant of Minimax, called \emph{Unbounded Minimax}, which had never been done before.
-We also compare a recent Minimax-based reinforcement learning framework with the state of the art of reinforcement learning, which also had not been done before.
+Since \emph{AlphaGo} \citep{silver2016mastering} and \emph{AlphaZero} \citep{silver2018general} it is not the case anymore.
+More precisely, strong policies and evaluations are now provided, by neural networks that are trained with Reinforcement Learning.
+These evaluations are stronger and faster to calculate.

+In AlphaGo and its descendants the policy is used as a prior in the PUCT bandit to explore first the most promising moves advised by the neural network policy.
+In addition, the neural evaluations replace the playouts.
+Moreover, in AlphaGo, before the reinforcement learning process, data from matches played between humans are used during a supervised learning process.
+It is not the case with the latest version, i.e. AlphaZero, where a very high level of play can be achieved without the use of knowledge.
+For example, AlphaZero has surpassed the level of the program Stockfish 8 in Chess (Grandmaster level) \citep{silver2018general}.
+In this paper, we advocate that with reinforcement learning, MCTS might not be the best algorithm anymore.
+Minimax algorithms are serious challengers when equipped with a strong evaluation function from reinforcement learning.

+In this paper, we show that minimax-based algorithms are competitive with MCTS-based algorithms, and even superior for at least many games.
+More precisely, we make a comparison between a recent Minimax-based reinforcement learning framework, called \emph{Athénan}, with AlphaZero, the state of the art of reinforcement learning, which had not been done before.
+Unlike the AlphaZero approach based on MCTS, Athénan uses two search algorithms, which are variants of Minimax: \emph{Descent} used during the learning process and \emph{Unbounded Minimax} used after the learning process.